-To draw a spline:

-- ☐ Select the Spline tool from the WildTools palette. - Place the cursor in the drawing area where you want to start the polygon.
-Press the mouse button. - ☐ Move the cursor to the end of the first side.
-Release the mouse button - ☐ To add another leg to the polygon, move the cursor to the end of the next side and click.
+То draw a spline: Select the Spline tool from the WildTools palette.
+Place the cursor in the drawing area where you want to start the polygon.
+Press the mouse button.
+Move the cursor to the end of the first side.
+Release the mouse button.
+To add another leg to the polygon, move the cursor to the end of the next side and click.
+Repeat this step to add as many sides as you wish.
 Click in the same place twice or press the Enter key to stop drawing.
 The polygon will be converted to a spline.

-☐ To create a closed spline, move the cursor to the original starting point.
+To create a closed spline, move the cursor to the original starting point.
 When you reach this point, you will hear a 'click' sound from the computer.
 Click at this point.